 1. Outreach Gone Wrong!
 Learn How to Deal with Negative Responses

 There’s no way you can improve your chance of being promoted by influencers unless you decide to actively deal with rejection like a pro.
 We often forget that networking’s all about creating relationships, not just links on famous, high authority pages.
-Piotr Zaniewicz explains, in his article, the entire set of possibilities when all you’ve got is negative answers and threats.
+Piotr Zaniewicz explains, in one of his articles, the entire set of possibilities when all you’ve got is negative answers and threats.

 2. Video Embedded in Email – Perfect Outreach Prospect

-The article, written by Madelaine Milani, talks about sales more than networking and promotion outreach.
-However, its place in this article is well deserved, since the core idea is actually innovative and useful.
+Madelaine Milani, talks about sales (and cold sales) more than networking and promotion outreach.
+The core idea is actually innovative and useful.
 In case you’re a charismatic writer with innovative ideas, you can record yourself and get the attention of the influencers you’re reaching out to.

 3. Focus on What Brings an Advantage to The Influencer

 Iris Shoor comes with some great insights on the art of cold email outreach.
 Every email has to come with a powerful story.
 And as long as you can outline the essential without getting into boring details, a little context didn’t kill anybody.

 |“One of the most basic tips when it comes to blogger outreach is to personalize your email.
 Not only is there a better chance you’ll hit what they’re looking for but you’re also communicating that you’re interested in their blog and not sending the same email to 50 different bloggers.”|

 In this article Iris shows examples of success stories of her own and starts with the basic things – such as the fact that bloggers are most interested in getting more readers and quality content.